Find a Postdoc Position

 Investigate the labs/PIs and university:

 Check out the lab’s most recent publications and the lab’s website.
 Find out the record of past postdocs/grad students in the lab.
-Talk with current and former postdocs/grad students about their experience there, as well as where they are now.
+Talk with current and former postdocs/grad students about their experiences there, as well as where they are now.
 Choosing the right PI is vital to your future career.
 Consider:

 - Is the PI well connected?